deckarep/tips/README.md

 ### What is tips?
-Any Tailscale user whether a hobbyist with a 3 node cluster or a seasoned cloud professional managing thousands of production nodes can benefit from this tool. `tips` is the go-to tool to quickly and effectively manage a `tailnet` cluster of any size.
-It allows you to confidently slice and dice nodes, filter/nodes, remotely execute commands and manage your nodes collectively using an effective pattern modeled after cloud automation software.
+Any Tailscale user whether a hobbyist with a 3 node cluster or a seasoned cloud professional managing thousands of production nodes can benefit from this tool. `tips` is the go-to tool to quickly and effectively manage an ever growing `tailnet` cluster.
+It allows you to confidently slice | dice | filter nodes, remotely execute commands, and manage your nodes collectively using an effective pattern modeled after cloud automation software.

 ### Features
 * 📝 - Nearly zero-config managed via [Viper](https://github.com/spf13/viper) and [Cobra](https://github.com/spf13/cobra), with sane defaults